charliebytes/ssl_checker/README.md

 ## Installation

 1. Ensure that Python 3 is installed on your system.
-2. Install the `cryptography` library with pip:
+2. Install the required Python package with pip:

     ```bash
     pip install cryptography
     ```